Ink Master: Timeline

+Series overview

 Specials

 Various standalone holiday and special event-themed episodes have been made that do not follow the series seasons.
 They have typically followed an upcoming or recently passed holiday.
 These episodes feature previous Ink Master contestants competing for smaller cash prizes.

 Ink Master licensed a Dutch/Belgian edition called Ink Master: Meesters van de Lage Landen (Masters of the Low Countries) to Spike NL in 2017.
 The format remains largely intact; filming occurs mainly around Amsterdam.
 The winner of the first season of this edition was the Belgian contestant "Djoels".
 The second season takes place in IJmuiden and was won by Belgian contestant Joyce.

 Spin-offs

 Ink Master: Redemption

 The spin-off series Ink Master: Redemption premiered in September 2015.
 The spin-off features canvases who are unhappy with the tattoo they received during the competition.
 After discussing their tattoo with Navarro, the canvases are given a chance to confront the artist who did the original piece.
 The artist is offered the chance for redemption by being able to consult with the canvas on a new tattoo (or modification to improve their existing Ink Master piece).
 After reviewing the artist's new drawing, the canvas is given a no-strings-attached choice to proceed with the new tattoo or leave the shop.
 Episodes sometimes feature a twist, such as rival artists returning to draw a design for the same unhappy canvas, potentially stealing the original artist's chance at redemption.
-Ink Master: Redemption was renewed for a second season to coincide with the premiere of season 7 of Ink Master.
+Ink Master: Redemption was renewed for a second season to coincide with the premiere of Season 7 of Ink Master.

 Ink Master: Angels

 In June 2017, Spike announced a new spin-off series titled Ink Master: Angels.
-The premise follows four female contestants from the eighth season of Ink Master – season winner Ryan Ashley Malarkey, Kelly Doty, Nikki Simpson, and Gia Rose – as they travel around the United States to face other artists in tattoo challenges with a spot on season ten of Ink Master on the line.
+The premise follows four female contestants from the eighth season of Ink Master – season winner Ryan Ashley, Kelly Doty, Nikki Simpson, and Gia Rose – as they travel around the United States to face other artists in tattoo challenges with a spot on season ten of Ink Master on the line.
 The show premiered on October 3, 2017.